Can I get in shape on a treadmill?

-Most people make the mistake trudging along a steady pace.
+Most people make a mistake trudging along with a steady pace.
 Instead, you should adjust the speed and add some exercises on the floor.

 Focus on Your Heart Rate